fergbrain/countdown-timer/readme.txt

 = How come there are long periods of time when you don't respond or update the plugin? =

-I'm in college and I do this for fun.
-That means school work must come first.
+I'm an engineer and have to retreat to my cave from time to time.
+Also, I do this for fun.
+That means work must come first (unless you want to pay be, then we can talk).

 == Screenshots ==